• February 26, 2026

 Congress enacted the PATH Act in 2015 with the goal of expanding or renewing tax credits while also working to prevent fraud.
 As a result, the IRS can’t issue an early refund on tax returns claiming an eligible tax credit.
 This includes the Child Tax Credit and the Earned Income Tax Credit (EIC).
 Criminals may fraudulently claim one of these credits, leaving the intended recipient high and dry.
 By taking the time to review claims, the IRS hopes to catch fraud.

-The IRS has until mid-February to issue tax refunds to filers claiming the EIC or Child Tax Credit.
-They say filers can expect their return by March 1 so long as they file online, set up direct deposit, and have no issues detected on their return.
+The IRS generally has until mid-February to issue tax refunds to filers claiming the EIC or Child Tax Credit.
+You can expect to receive your return on schedule so long as you file online, set up direct deposit, and have no issues detected on your return.

 Implications This Year